Netcracker/KubeMarine/documentation/Maintenance.md

 1. Start Kubemarine IAAS and PAAS checks, make sure all services, pods, entire cluster are healthy and running correctly.
 1. If something is not functioning correctly in the cluster, manually correct it before resuming.
 1. Start the migration for the next node, and migrate all the remaining nodes.
-1. After the migration finished, manually replace all OS-specific information in your `cluster.yaml`: repositories, packages, associations, if any.
+1. After the migration finished, manually replace all OS-specific information in your `cluster.yaml`: repositories, packages, and associations, if any.
 Also pay attention to their versions.
 In further procedures, use only the new inventory instead of the old one.

 **Note**: It is possible to migrate the OS removing/adding groups of nodes, not only for a single node.
 However, be careful with the selected group of nodes - incorrectly selected nodes for removal or their amount can damage the cluster or lead it to an unusable state.
 Select the nodes at your discretion.